MarketSquare/robotframework-tidy/docs/source/transformers/ReplaceRunKeywordIf.rst

             ${var}    Keyword2
         END

-Run Keywords inside Run Keyword If will be splitted into separate keywords.
+Run Keywords inside Run Keyword If will be split into separate keywords.

 .. tabs::